RaffaeleGalliera/RaffaeleGalliera.github.io/_news/announcement_6.md

 related_posts: false
 ---

-I have been accepted into the  <a href='https://aaai.org/aaai-conference/dc-24-program/'>29th AAAI/SIGAI Doctoral Consortium</a> at AAAI 2024!
+I'll be participating to the  <a href='https://aaai.org/aaai-conference/dc-24-program/'>29th AAAI/SIGAI Doctoral Consortium</a> at AAAI 2024!